AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 which they propagate, and this does not remain without affecting

-can be very powerful electromagnetic waves around to create a
+powerful electromagnetic waves can create such

 of spacetime (from the gravitational field) in which they circulate permanently - Fig.B.2a.
 Such a formation